jbaker8935/switcheroo/design.md

 ## Data and Memory Layout
 - Core state (`board_t`, move history, selection) resides in low memory.
-- AI overlay is copied into the 0xA000 window before search; host builds bypass the copy.
+- AI overlay is copied into the 0xA000 window before evaluation; host builds bypass the copy.
 - Puzzle catalog stays in far memory; only the active puzzle identifier, piece buffer, and solution words occupy low-memory buffers.
 - Sprite attribute tables and palette registers are configured via `f256lib`